SophiaVei/Eurostat-GDP-Forecasts/README.md

 # Eurostat Regional Forecasting Framework

 This project provides a comprehensive machine learning pipeline designed to forecast regional economic and social indicators across Europe at the NUTS 2 level.
-The framework covers the entire lifecycle: from multi-domain data extraction and sophisticated preprocessing to comparative model evaluation and high-scale production deployment through FastAPI and Docker.
+The framework covers the entire lifecycle: from multi-domain data extraction to comparative model evaluation and production deployment through FastAPI.

 ---